theLahcim/ZPWJP/README.md

 \
 /apidocs - display swagger documentation

-Applicatio allows to check if pictures in aplication directory have cats or dogs in them and if they do how many.
+Application allows to check if pictures in aplication directory have cats or dogs in them and if they do how many.